 4. Vision-Based Strategic Plan

 Sustained, enduring success doesn’t just happen.
 The best leaders get the vision for their company out of their head, communicate it clearly and put a plan in place to make it a reality.
-Successful agencies devote dedicated, uninterrupted time toward evaluating where the agency is currently, where it is headed and the plan to get there.
+Successful businesses devote dedicated, uninterrupted time toward evaluating where the company is currently, where it is headed and the plan to get there.
 As Abraham Lincoln said “The best way to predict the future is to create it.”
-The best agency owners don’t just hope for their vision, they gather their team with an outside facilitator and work together to create an actionable plan that will turn their vision into reality.
+The best business owners don’t just hope for their vision, they gather their team with an outside facilitator and work together to create an actionable plan that will turn their vision into reality.